Nyabsi/PicoThemeManager/README.md

 Pico Theme Manager is a tool to help you easily switch between custom Pico OS themes on your Pico device.

-> ⚠️ PicoThemeManager requires permission "android.permission.WRITE_SECURE_SETTINGS" otherwise it will crash ⚠️
+> ⚠️ PicoThemeManager requires permission "android.permission.WRITE_SECURE_SETTINGS" ⚠️

 you need adb and Developer Mode enabled to grant permissions to Pico Theme Manager.